ProNeverFake/SA_PY_PKG/README.md

 python3 demo.py
 ```

-In which the main thread is blocked by the visualization because of the feature of the terminal in linux.
+While running it from the terminal, there are many error reports of the velocity settings in pykdl, while the functions of the model are not affected.
+Besides, a debug is also not possible with the termianl.
+Therefore, this method is not recommanded.

 ## 🎈 Usage `<a name="usage"></a>`